langurmonkey/website-source/content/blog/2016/first-version-gaia-sky-released-conjunction-gaia-dr1.md

 Here is the changelog.
 As always, for a full list of changes see [here](https://github.com/ari-zah/gaiasandbox/blob/master/CHANGELOG.md).

 -  TGAS is now the default catalog.
-HYG can still be selected from the data tab in the config dialog
+HYG can still be selected from the data tab in the config dialog.
--  We can now also lock the orientation of the camera to that of the focus
+-  We can now also lock the orientation of the camera to that of the focus.
--  Added new options to control star appearance (point size, minimum opacity, etc.)
+-  Added new options to control star appearance (point size, minimum opacity, etc.).
 -  Added sliders to control draw distance in Level-of-detail catalogues such as TGAS.
--  Added new Planetarium mode
+-  Added new Planetarium mode.
--  Added new red-cyan anaglyphic 3D mode
+-  Added new red-cyan anaglyphic 3D mode.
--  Added distortion in VR-headset 3D mode
+-  Added distortion in VR-headset 3D mode.
--  Lots of bug fixes and adjustments
+-  Lots of bug fixes and adjustments.

 You can download the Linux (`deb`, `rpm`, installer, `aur`), Windows (32 and 64 bit version) or MacOS X versions [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).